-Prerequisites: WRIT095 or equivalent score on writing placement test
+Prerequisites: A "C-" or higher in WRIT095 or equivalent score on writing placement test

 This course explores education in America from early childhood through high school graduation.
 This course will introduce the philosophical foundations, learning environments, social contexts, curriculum and instruction, standards and assessment, as well as contemporary issues related to the field.
 The roles, responsibilities, and daily life of teachers, schools, and students will be examined.